syafniyazilfah/syafniyazilfah.github.io/_projects/(9) Data.md

 ![](https://i.ibb.co/518qgDQ/05.png)

 Then, I conducted an R-squared score test to assess how temperature affects weekly sales, and I obtained a score of 0.0041, which is very low.
-Therefore, the conclusion regarding the relationship between temperature and weekly sales is that it is extremely weak.
+<br /> Therefore, the conclusion regarding the relationship between temperature and weekly sales is that it is extremely weak.